-When you enter your 40s, and you begin to experience the onset of DLS, the lens in your eye is undergoing a series of gradual changes.
-We categorize these changes into 3 stages:
+When you enter your 40s and you begin to experience the onset of DLS, the lens in your eye is undergoing a series of gradual changes.
+We categorize these changes into three stages:

-- Stage 1 – is the beginning of DLS and is commonly referred to as ‘presbyopia.’
-In Stage 1, the lens of your eye begins to harden and lose its flexibility.
-This rigidness makes it difficult for us to focus on things up close, and is the reason we will start to need reading glasses or bifocals.
-This stage usually begins in your early to mid forties.
-A Corneal Inlay can be a good solution for active people in Stage 1 DLS who have good distance vision but wish to reduce or eliminate their dependence on reading glasses.
-Laser vision correction, such as LASIK, may also still be a viable option for some patients as well.
+- Stage 1 – This is the beginning of DLS and is commonly referred to as presbyopia.
+In stage 1, the lens of your eye begins to harden and lose its flexibility.
+This rigidness makes it difficult for you to focus on things up close, and is the reason you will start to need reading glasses or bifocals.
+This stage usually begins in your early to mid-40s.
+A corneal inlay can be a good solution for active people in stage 1 DLS who have good distance vision but wish to reduce or eliminate their dependence on reading glasses.

-- Stage 2 – With Stage 2 DLS, the lens of the eye has started the gradual process of yellowing.
-This affects the amount of light the lens can filter, which in turn reduces the clarity of your vision, both at distance and at near.
-Symptoms of Stage 2 most often begin in your late 40s to mid 50s.
-For patients in DLS Stage 2, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens.
+- Stage 2 – With stage 2 DLS, the lens of the eye has started the gradual process of yellowing.
+This affects the amount of light the lens can filter, which in turn reduces the clarity of your vision, both at distance and close up.
+Symptoms of stage 2 most often begin in your late 40s to mid-50s.
+For patients in DLS stage 2, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens.
 We call this procedure Refractive Lens Exchange (RLE).

 - Stage 3 – This is what’s known as a cataract.
-With cataracts, the lens of your eye has become cloudy enough that it is significantly impacting your vision, and treatment is necessary to restore the quality of your sight.
-In the United States the average age of cataract surgery is 73.
-For patients in DLS Stage 3, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens or laser cataract surgery.
+With cataracts, the lens of your eye has become cloudy enough that it is significantly affecting your vision, and treatment is necessary to restore the quality of your sight.
+In the United States, the average age to have cataract surgery is 73.
+For patients in DLS stage 3, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens or laser cataract surgery.

 How Can Monovision Help?

-The monovision simulation is available with a trial contact lens.
-We will put one contact lens in your dominant eye for distance vision and another in your nondominant eye for up close reading vision.
-After a few days, your eyes will adjust to the simulation and you will experience how monovision will affect your vision.
+The monovision simulation is performed with a trial contact lens.
+We put one contact lens in your dominant eye for distance vision and another in your nondominant eye for up-close reading vision.
+After a few days, your eyes will adjust to the simulation and you will experience how monovision would affect your vision.
 If you decide that you like how you see after this trial, we will toss the contact lens away and correct your vision with LASIK.
-This results in you will having crystal clear vision all the time without dealing with the hassles of glasses and contacts.
+This results in you having crystal clear vision all the time without dealing with the hassles of glasses and contacts.

-Finances should never be a barrier to achieving your vision goals.
-We offer a variety of convenient payment plans and financing options that make vision correction affordable on almost any budget.
+At Kugler Vision, we believe that finances should never be a barrier to achieving your vision goals.
+We offer a variety of financing solutions, allowing you to conserve cash and making LASIK more affordable than ever on almost any budget.